Malinche (volcano)

-La Malinche, also known as Matlalcueye or Malintzin, is an active volcano (dormant for the last 3,100 years) located in the states of Tlaxcala and Puebla in Mexico.
+La Malinche, also known as Matlalcueye or Malintzin, is an inactive volcano (dormant for the last 3,100 years) located in the states of Tlaxcala and Puebla in Mexico.
 Officially, its summit reaches 4461 m above sea level, though it is generally considered to be closer to 4440 m, using GPS measurements.
 It is the highest peak in Tlaxcala, the fifth-highest in Puebla, the sixth-highest in Mexico, the 23rd-highest in North America, and the 252nd-highest in the world.
 Its height above nearby cities varies from 1908 m above Huamantla, 2461 m above Villa Vicente Guerrero, 2221 m above Tlaxcala, to 2299 m above Puebla.
 The summit is 22.4 km from Tlaxcala, 28.3 km from Puebla, and 118 km from Mexico City.
 The climate is cold near the summit and mild on the lower slopes.

 The Tlaxcaltecs named the peak Matlalcueitl, which translates to "[Lady of the] Blue Skirt", a goddess of rain and song, believed to be the local equivalent of Chalchiuhtlicue.
 The Spanish named it simply Sierra de Tlaxcala ("Tlaxcalan Range").
 The current name, Malinche or Malintzin, became popular during the 17th century, and honors the woman who helped Hernán Cortés as an interpreter during the conquest of the Aztec Empire.